 Last Updated: April 4th 2019

 Best way to explore any countries’ culture is to start with their local food.
-St. Lucia is not only known for attractions and adventures but for its unique foods and beverages.
-Perfect place to start is with the Island’s national dish Green Fig Salad, One Pot Bullion, Casava Bread, Hot Bakes & Cocoa Tea and the list goes on!
-This post will educate you on many foods you should try in St. Lucia favored by most locals
+The Island is not only known for attractions and adventures but for its unique foods and beverages.
+St. Lucia Foods and Beverages includes the national dish Green Fig Salad, One Pot Bullion, Casava Bread, Hot Bakes & Cocoa Tea and the list goes on!
+This post will educate you on many foods you should try in St. Lucia favored by most locals.

 Green Fig & Salt Fish